WelSimLLC/welsim.github.io/collections/_posts/2022-10-04-paraview-data-file-format-and-writing.md

 ### Export PVD from WELSIM

 Exporting pvd files in WELSIM is easy.
-When the solve is complete.
-Right mouse click the Answer object at tree list, the “Export All Results ” option will appear in the context menu.
+When the solve is complete, right mouse click the "Answers" object on the tree list, and the “Export All Results ” option will appear in the menu.

 <p align="center">
   <img src="\assets\blog\20221004\welsim_rmb_context_export_all_results.png" alt="welsim_rmb_context_export_all_results" />
 </p>

-After selecting Export All Results, you will be prompted to enter a file name, and you can choose whether the export format is ASCII or binary.
+After selecting "Export All Results", you will be prompted to enter a file name, and you can choose whether the export format is ASCII or binary.

 <p align="center">
   <img src="\assets\blog\20221004\welsim_export_all_results_ascii_bin.png" alt="welsim_export_all_results_ascii_bin" />
 </p>

-Then you can see the generated result files.
+Finally, you can see the generated result files.

 <p align="center">
   <img src="\assets\blog\20221004\welsim_export_pvd_files.png" alt="welsim_export_pvd_files" />